DataDog/terraform-provider-datadog/website/docs/r/service_level_objective.html.markdown

 ```

 * `monitor` type SLOs:
-    * `monitor_ids` - (Optional) A list of numeric monitor IDs for which to use as SLIs.
+    * `monitor_ids` - (Required) A list of numeric monitor IDs for which to use as SLIs.
 Their tags will be auto-imported into `monitor_tags` field in the API resource.
     * `groups` - (Optional) A custom set of groups from the monitor(s) for which to use as the SLI instead of all the groups.